chenyun964/psa-frontend/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### `gulp -w`

+This updates styling files(css, scss) in the development mode.\

+This will reload if you make edits.
+You will also see any lint errors in the console.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Deploying the application